-The Registered Nurse to Bachelor of Science in Nursing (RN-to-BSN) program has a package price of $9,500.
-Program prices do not include the cost for a student to complete any general education / core requirements that may be needed to earn the degree.
-Program prices do not include the costs of books or proctoring (if required,) but do include distance learning course fees.
+RN-to-BSN has a package price of $9,500.
+That price does not include the cost for a student to complete any general education/core requirements that may be needed to earn the degree.
+It also does not include the costs of books or proctoring (if required), but do include distance learning course fees.

 In the Fall 2010 semester, the University Council authorized the creation of the E-Learning Support Fund to stimulate the growth of hybrid and online learning course offerings.
 Funds are used for the acquisition of electronic library collections in disciplines offering hybrid and online courses, projects that extend electronic student support services for all learners, significant course design improvements, IT/learning management system (Moodle) projects that benefit all users, and other e-learning and program development activities.